Fans and polytopes in tilting theory I: Foundations: Preliminaries

 For a class $\CC$ of objects in $\mod A$, let

 There is a strong connection between 2-term silting complexes and some important subcategories defined as follows.
 See section \ref{section 3} for more details.

-\begin{definition} A full subcategory $\CC$ of $\mod A$ is called a \emph{torsion class} (respectively, \emph{torsionfree class}) if it is closed under extensions and factor modules (respectively, submodules).
+\begin{definition} Let $A$ be a finite dimensional algebra over a field $k$.
+A full subcategory $\CC$ of $\mod A$ is called a \emph{torsion class} (respectively, \emph{torsionfree class}) if it is closed under extensions and factor modules (respectively, submodules).
 It is called \emph{functorially finite} if there exists $M\in\CC$ satisfying $\CC=\Fac M$ (respectively, $\CC=\Sub M$).
 We denote by $\tors A$ (respectively, $\ftors A$, $\torf A$, $\ftorf A$) the set of torsion classes (respectively, functorially finite torsion classes, torsionfree classes, functorially finite torsionfree classes) in $\mod A$.

 We have mutually inverse bijections

 A pair $(\TT,\FF)\in\tors A\times\torf A$ is called a \emph{torsion pair} if $\FF=\TT^\perp$, or equivalently, $\TT={}^\perp\FF$.
 In this case, we have functors

 such that each $X\in\mod A$ admits an exact sequence